anders617/cscareerquestions-salaries/README.md

 This script scrapes these threads for offer information and writes these details to a csv file.
 Currently it records info for the following fields: company, location, salary, relocation bonus, signing bonus, stock, and total compensation.

+If you don't care about running the script and just want the data, then look at [output/salaries.csv](https://github.com/anders617/cscareerquestions-salaries/blob/master/output/salaries.csv)

 ## Setup
 Clone this repository:
 ```shell